Dessert is the best part of a meal. Here are some of the most popular Filipino desserts that you can recreate in the comfort of your home.

 5. UBE HALAYA

 Ube is a popular flavor and topping for many desserts in the Philippines.
 It is also a popular root crop, a purple root crop that is a cousin of sweet potato, a tropical plant abundant in the Philippines.
-Ube Halaya is made from boiled ube root and is then grated before use.
+Ube Halaya is from boiled ube root and is then grated before use.
 It is cooked with sugar and coconut milk, among other ingredients, until it turns into jam.